Qualifications

 2008 – Began apprenticeship under master togishi Sasaki Takushi.

-2010 – Gave a polishing demonstration at the Oiso Municipal Museum in Kanagawa for the exhibition of Nagayama Koukan.
+2010 – Gave a polishing demonstration at the Oiso Municipal Museum in Kanagawa as part of the exhibition for Nagayama Koukan.

-2010 – Gave a polishing demonstration at the Okura Museum in Tokyo for the exhibition of the annual NBSK sword craftsmen competition.
+2010 – Gave a polishing demonstration at the Okura Museum in Tokyo as part of the exhibition for the annual NBSK sword craftsmen competition.

 2011 – Gave a lecture at the Sydney Shinsa & Taikai.